aimclub/BAMT/tests/README.md

 <p>
 Then pass your wrapper inside test as static method (if needed), and use method
 <code>use_rules(self.rule1, self.rule2, data=data, something_else=else)</code>.
-Note that if all rules accept the same arguments you can use this function.
+Note that if all rules accept the same arguments, you can use this function.
 Otherwise, you need to call use_rule for each rule.
 </p>